Scottish National League (rugby league): 2010 season

-Final

 2011 season

 The league structure was changed with the re-introduction of two divisions effectively north and south, but actually called 1 and 2.
 Two clubs left Falkirk Romans and Forth & Clyde Nomads both after competing in one season.
 Newcomers who all joined Division 2 were Aberdeen Warriors, Ross Sutherland RL and Elgin based Moray Titans.
 In Division 1 Edinburgh Eagles led the way winning all their games followed by Ayrshire Storm behind these two, who would contest the Grand Final, were Carluke Tigers, Fife Lions and Easterhouse Panthers.
 Division 2 was won by Aberdeen Warriors who like Edinburgh won all their games behind them came Moray Tians, Moray Eels and finally Ross Sutherland RL.
 In the Division 1 Grand Final Edinburgh saw off debutant finalists Ayrshire 26–10 at GHA RFC in Glasgow.
-In the Challenge Cup Edinburgh were heavily defeated at Stanley Rangers 12–60.
+In the 2011 Challenge Cup Carluke Tigers lost away at Woolston Rovers 18–44.

-Final

 2012 season

 The Scottish rugby league left the English Rugby League Conference umbrella and under a brand new title Scottish Conference set about on an independent course.
 Two leagues remained this time renamed the Central Conference and the Northern Conference.
 Unfortunately the champions of 2010 Carluke Tigers failed to make the start replacing them were East Lothian Hawks from Haddington.
 The competition also saw both Edinburgh Eagles and Aberdeen Warriors run 'A' teams.
 In the Central Conference Edinburgh Eagles finished top ahead of Ayrshire Storm who they then beat in the play-off 52–18.
 In the Northern Conference Aberdeen Warriors came top ahead of Edinburgh Eagles 'A' who they beat 80–4 in their play-off.
 In the Grand Final played at Falkirk RFC Edinburgh won their 9th title winning 36–10.

-Final
+In the 2012 Challenge Cup Edinburgh were heavily defeated at Stanley Rangers 12–60.

 2013 season

 For the 2nd year, Scottish Conference East Lothian Hawks and the two 'A' teams of Edinburgh and Aberdeen did not compete while Victoria Knights returned as a senior side for the second time following their campaign in 2009.
-In the Central Conference Easterhouse Panthers surprisingly finished top ahead of Edinburgh Eagles with Ayrshire Storm, Fife Lions and newboys Victoria Knights following.
+In the Central Conference Easterhouse Panthers surprisingly finished top ahead of Edinburgh Eagles with Ayrshire Storm, Fife Lions and new team Victoria Knights following.
 In the Northern Conference Aberdeen Warriors dominated finishing top and unbeaten, followed by Moray Titans, Moray Eels and finally Ross Sutherland RL.
 The play-off semi-finals brought victories for the two league leaders Easterhouse Panthers against Moray Titans and Aberdeen Warriors 22–20 against Edinburgh Eagles.
 In the Grand Final at Falkirk RFC the Aberdeen Warriors won their first title 30–28 against the Easterhouse Panthers.